lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 In ACK-on-Error, the Retransmission Timer expiration will be considered as a positive acknowledgment.
 This timer is set after sending an All-0 or an All-1 fragment.
 When the All-1 fragment has been sent, then the on-going SCHC fragmentation process is finished and the sender waits for the last SCHC ACK.
-If the Retransmission Timer expires while waiting for the ACK for the last window, an All-1 empty MUST be sent to request the last SCHC ACK by the sender to complete the SCHC fragmented packet transmission.
+If the Retransmission Timer expires while waiting for the SCHC ACK for the last window, an All-1 empty MUST be sent to request the last SCHC ACK by the sender to complete the SCHC fragmented packet transmission.
 When it expires the sender continue sending SCHC fragments of the next window.

 If the sender receives an SCHC ACK, it checks the window value.
 SCHC ACKs with an unexpected window number are discarded.
 If the window number on the received encoded Bitmap is correct, the sender verifies if the receiver has received all SCHC